 St Anne’s in Bloom is a voluntary group dedicated to supporting our town by helping to provide a bright and attractive environment.
 We work with residents, local organisations, businesses, St Anne’s Town Council and Fylde Borough council, to create wonderful bloom filled public spaces, promote interest in gardening, and support local events.

 Throughout the year we plant and maintain numerous beds, containers and large planters around the town centre to create attractive floral displays.

 With support from local businesses, St Anne’s Town Council, Fylde Borough Council and our own fund raising events we are able to put on a magnificent floral display each year.
 We have worked hard to maintain some of the floral features in the town and to introduce new ones.

-St. Anne’s on the Sea In Bloom has a committee and is a fully constituted organisation, Meetings are held monthly and Volunteers are always welcome.
+St. Anne’s in Bloom has a committee and is a fully constituted organisation, Meetings are held monthly and volunteers are always welcome.
 We work closely with Fylde Borough Council and St Anne’s on the Sea Town Council, but mainly support community groups around the town.

 The committee consists of:

 St. Anne’s in Bloom activities and projects include:

 - Participation in the annual North West In Bloom competition

 - Working with ‘Friends Of…’ groups representing local parks and gardens

 - Community allotments on Blundell Road and Shepherd Road